CristianBuca/MS4_MotoStyle/README.md

     - models.py - Defines the models used by the profiles app
     - urls.py - Routes used by the views in the profiles app
     - views.py - Defines all the views in the profiles app
-    - test_forms.py - unit tests for the forms in the profiles app
+    - test_forms.py - Unit tests for the forms in the profiles app
-    - test_models.py - unit tests for the models in the profiles app
+    - test_models.py - Unit tests for the models in the profiles app
-    - test_views.py - unit tests for the views in the profiles app
+    - test_views.py - Unit tests for the views in the profiles app

 * cart app:
     - static/cart folder: